Last Updated on 06/05/2023 by Chris Gampat

-The Leica 24-70mm f2.8 SL is a Leica branded lenses with Sigma’s optics.
+The Leica 24-70mm f2.8 SL is a Leica branded lens with Sigma’s optics.
 Optically speaking, Leica isn’t innovating at all here.
 But where the innovations come in is with the performance and build quality.
-Leica gave the lens an all-metal body and minimally increased the weight.
+Leica gave the lens an all-metal body and minimally increased its weight.
 They also boosted the autofocus performance.
 Basically, they innovated on and improved Sigma’s lens.
 But otherwise, this is a 24-70mm f2.8 lens through and through.
 They haven’t reinvented the wheel at all.

 These specs are taken from our original opinion post.

 Essentially the Leica 24-70mm f2.8 ASPH SL is the Sigma 24-70mm f2.8 DG DN Art internally.
 You can read our review of the Sigma here.
 Externally, the Leica uses a metal body with rubberized rings.

 - 19 elements in 15 groups